the-observer07/Project_4/README.md

 <h1> PROJECT 4 <h1>

- Project 4 is a continuation from my project 2.
+<p> Project 4 is a continuation from my project 2.

  I used MERN stack to build the app.